bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_1_compute_3](images/compute_3.png)

 7. In your terminal of choice, run the following two commands.
-When prompted, hit **"Y"** and hit **Enter**.
 The below will install NGINX on your instance.
 When finished, the terminal should state **Complete!**.
     ```
     sudo su
-    yum install nginx
+    yum install nginx -y
     ```

    ![lab_1_compute_4](images/compute_4.png)